MenaTalhHossamAlden/Blazor-Fundamentals-Tutorial-Learn-Blazor-Step-by-Step/README.md

 Both modes provide powerful capabilities for building fully interactive Blazor components, allowing you to choose the approach that best suits your application's needs.

+## Interactive Auto Render Mode

+There is also a third interactive render mode that combines the strengths of the previous two modes.
+Interactive Auto Render Mode components utilize both server-side and client-side rendering.
+Initially, the component is rendered from the server.
+While the initial render is happening, the .NET WebAssembly runtime is being downloaded in the background.
+Once the download is complete, the component automatically switches to WebAssembly-based rendering for future visits.